jeongyoonlee/dotfiles/mac/README.md

 ```

 ## Using Anaconda
-If you don't need to try out latest versions of ML packages and tools, this is easiest way to get started.
+If you don't need latest versions of ML packages and tools, this is easiest way to get started.

 Download and install Anaconda at https://www.continuum.io/downloads.